 My work is firmly rooted in connecting with the humanity of each child, family or adult individual, who seeks treatment.
 I recognizes that seeking treatment is a courageous act to move from what is known and uncomfortable to a hopefully better future.
 Respectfully holding this in mind, I become a partner in helping you, your child or your family move toward feeling greater satisfaction in relationships and greater success

 in pursuing goals.

 Unique to my practice is a comprehensive perspective that includes consideration of the uniqueness of each individual, including motor and language development, sensory profile, emotional regulation, cognitive functioning, temperament, attachment history, and the ability to understand the intentions of others.
-Along with my broad knowledge base, I bring energy, passion, receptivity, collaboration and commitment
+Along with my broad knowledge base, I bring energy, passion, receptivity, collaboration and commitment to my patients.

 Dr. Debra Kessler